slub/ocrd_manager/README.md

 ### Processing

-In the manager, you can run shell scripts that do
+In the Manager, you can run shell scripts that do
 - data management and validation via `ocrd` CLIs
 - OCR processing by running workflows in the controller via `ssh ocrd@ocrd_controller` log-ins